Abaaza/MJDENGFNB/README.md

 Run the frontend with Vite and open `/price-match` to upload an Excel file for matching.
-Each row shows the best matched item from the price list along with its calculated rate and a confidence score.
+Each row shows the best matched item from the price list along with its calculated unit rate and a confidence score.
+Price list entries without a rate are ignored during matching.

 ### Running tests